This is a guest article written by Matthew Loxton, a Principal Healthcare Analyst and Professional MAXQDA Trainer.

 Acquiring the Media File (Ask the Owner)

 I had some success simply asking the authors or the YouTube Channel owner for a copy of their video.
-In approximately half of the times I asked, the end result was receipt of an MP4 media file.
+In approximately half of the times I asked, they were willing to give me the original media file.
 The chief obstacles after establishing contact were that the media files were too large to be simply emailed, and required additional steps of the author placing them on a sharing site such as DropBox or Google Drive.
 Each added complication resulted in a steep drop-off of success.